Welcome to the Podiatry Arena forums

 Santiago de Compostela derailment

-The train's data recorder showed that it was traveling at over twice the posted speed limit of 80 kilometres per hour (50 mph) when it entered a curve on the track.
+The train's data recorder showed that it had been travelling at over twice the posted speed limit of 80 kilometres per hour (50 mph) when it entered a curve on the track.
 The crash was recorded on a track-side camera that shows all thirteen train cars derailing and four overturning.
 On 28 July 2013, the train's driver, Francisco José Garzón Amo, was charged with 79 counts of homicide by professional recklessness and an undetermined number of counts of causing injury by professional recklessness.[3]

 1. ^ a b Cite error: The named reference renfe was invoked but never defined (see the help page).